tagsrock/eris-services/README.md

 # eris-services
-Service Definition Files for the Eris Platform
+Service Definition Files for the Eris Platform.
+See [here](https://docs.erisindustries.com/documentation/eris-cli/0.11.0/services_specification/) for the services specification vis-a-vis `$ docker run`.

 WARNING: Changing any of the `.toml` files in this repo will cause eris-cli tests (`/initialize`) to fail.